RavenDB: An Introduction

 - No proof of track records in enterprise solutions leads to many questions regarding RavenDB.

-- Designing solutions are difficult if the programmers are not well versed with the concept of "eventually consistent" model.
+- Designing solutions are difficult if the programmers are not well-versed in the concept of an "eventually consistent" model.

 RavenDB is an excellent document-oriented database exclusively designed to be compatible with all .NET or Windows platforms.
 Developers constantly work on these databases to get rid of their quirks and provide a few perks while doing so.